databendlabs/databend/docs/doc/12-load-data/00-transform/05-querying-stage.md

 - Bucket or container created within your object storage, such as Amazon S3, Google Cloud Storage, and Microsoft Azure.
 - Remote servers accessible via HTTPS.

-During this process, Databend automatically detects the schema with the [INFER_SCHEMA](../../15-sql-functions/112-table-functions/infer_schema.md) function.
 This feature can be particularly useful for inspecting or viewing the contents of staged files, whether it's before or after loading data.

 ## Syntax and Parameters